danbz/aesthetic-programming/source/9-AlgorithmicProcedures/Readme.md

 ```

 Our previous use of this exercise in a classroom setting[^ex] resulted in different drawings being produced and they became a resource for discussion around the multiple purposes and meanings of flowcharts.[^Ensmenger]

+### Exercise 2

+Sorting is a common algorithm in digital culture, and recommendation lists on Spotify, Amazon, and Netflix, will be familiar to you.
+Think about the "algorithmic procedures" required to program something to solve the sorting task set below.[^program]

+Generate a list of x (for example, x = 1,000) unique, random integers between two number ranges.
+Then implement a sorting algorithm and display them in ascending order.
+You are not allowed to use the existing `sort()` function in p5.js or JavaScript.
+How would you approach this problem?
+Draw the algorithm as a flowchart with the focus on procedures/steps, but not the actual syntax.
 </div>

 ## Flowcharts as an artistic medium